Dreaming Across Towns: Semantic Rollout and Town-Adversarial Regularization for Zero-Shot Held-Out-Town Fixed-Route Driving in CARLA: Introduction

-We study this question within a DreamerV3-style \cite{hafner_mastering_2024} world-model reinforcement-learning framework.
-We augment the agent with two training-time auxiliary objectives: multi-horizon prediction of frozen OpenCLIP \cite{cherti_reproducible_2023} image embeddings along imagined rollouts, and town-adversarial supervision on a semantic projection of the deterministic RSSM state.
-A history-conditioned context feature conditions the semantic rollout predictor.
-In the primary model, the actor and critic retain the standard Dreamer feature, so the semantic/context branches act as auxiliary regularizers rather than replacing the control input.
-These auxiliary signals are used only during training; deployment in held-out towns is zero-shot and uses no further adaptation.
+The proposed method adds two training-time auxiliary objectives to a DreamerV3-style (a model-based reinforcement-learning agent that learns a recurrent latent world model from high-dimensional observations and trains its actor-critic policy using imagined trajectories in latent space) \cite{hafner_mastering_2024} latent agent.
+The first predicts frozen OpenCLIP~\cite{cherti_reproducible_2023} image embeddings across logged-action multi-step latent rollouts.
+The second applies town-adversarial supervision to a semantic projection of the deterministic recurrent state.
+A causal history-conditioned context feature supports semantic rollout prediction, while the actor and critic retain the standard DreamerV3 control feature.
+Thus, the semantic and context branches regularize representation learning during training without replacing the control input.

-Our claims are deliberately bounded.
-We do not claim robustness to weather, traffic, pedestrians, sensor corruption, or real-world deployment.
-Instead, we evaluate whether these training-time auxiliaries improve held-out-town transfer in a fixed-weather CARLA route-following setting using task-completion, safety, lane-keeping, and speed metrics.
+This study focuses on controlled zero-shot cross-town transfer in CARLA.
+The evaluation isolates structural variation in road layout and lane geometry by using fixed weather, ego-only scenes, and matched Dreamer-family baselines.
+Within this protocol, we test whether the proposed auxiliary losses improve task completion, collision behavior, lane keeping, and speed behavior relative to comparable DreamerV3-style agents.

+\textbf{Scope of this study.} This paper evaluates a fixed-route route-completion protocol, not a full autonomous-driving benchmark.
+The policy receives no route command, waypoint, target vector, privileged map, traffic actor input, or weather variation.
+The simulator uses an internal reference path only for reward, termination, and success measurement.
+Therefore, the claims are limited to whether the proposed auxiliary losses improve a matched Dreamer-style learner under the fixed camera/action interface, source-town training pool, held-out route pools, reward function, checkpoint-selection rule, and evaluation protocol described in \cref{sec:experimental_setup}

 The contributions of this paper are threefold.